Case study: End-to-end processing of a ligand-bound GPCR (EMPIAR-10853)

 Figure 11 shows example outputs from a Local CTF Refinement job, we can see that the spread of defocus change across the particles does not extend beyond 500.
 The defocus profiles shown have a single obvious minima in the centre flanked by two less favourable local minima.
 These patterns, where there isn’t just a single dip, can be typical for a small particle.

+Figure 11.
+Results from Local CTF Refinement.
+Example plots for change in defocus, and per particle defocus landscapes from Local CTF Refinement, and the GSFSC curves before and after Local CTF Refinement.
 Using the particles from the Global CTF Refinement including Tetrafoil and Spherical Aberration, run a Non-Uniform Refinement job (Refinement 4) on the particles from the Global CTF Refinement including Spherical Aberration, including the following settings:

 Minimize over per-particle scale